Organisation of the League of Nations: Council

 The League Council acted as a type of executive body directing the Assembly's business, although the Covenant does not detail the precise relationship between the Council and Assembly.
-The Council began with four permanent members (The United Kingdom, France, Italy, Japan) and four non-permanent members which were elected by the Assembly for a three-year period.
+The council began with four permanent members (The United Kingdom, France, Italy, Japan) and four non-permanent members which were elected by the Assembly for a three-year period.
 The first four non-permanent members were Belgium, Brazil, Greece and Spain.
 The United States was meant to be the fifth permanent member, but the US Senate voted on 19 March 1920 against the ratification of the Treaty of Versailles, thus preventing American participation in the League.

-The Assembly frequently recommends that the Council take a certain act, which the Council subsequently usually does.
+The Assembly frequently recommended that the Council take a certain act, which the Council subsequently usually did.
 Due to its smaller membership, the Council met more regularly.

-List of Council Sessions, 1920
+List of council sessions, 1920

-The first session of the Council was held in Paris at the Ministry of foreign Affairs (Salle de l’Horloge) on 16 January 1920.
+The first session of the council was held in Paris at the Ministry of foreign Affairs (Salle de l’Horloge) on 16 January 1920.
 The following members of the League were represented: Belgium, Brazil, The British empire, France, Greece, Italy, Japan, and Spain.

 The French representative, Mr Léon Bourgeois, was elected as the first Chairman of the Council.

-The second session of the Council was held in London at St. James's Palace on 11 Feb 1920.
+The second session of the council was held in London at St. James's Palace on 11 Feb 1920.
 The following members of the League were represented: Belgium, Brazil, The British Empire, France, Greece, Italy, Japan, and Spain.
 The British Empire was represented by the right Honourable A.J.
-Balfour, who was elected as President.
+Balfour, who was elected as president.
 The Secretary General of the League, Sir Eric Drummond, was also present, and assisted in the preparation of the agenda and relevant documents.

-The third session of the Council was held at the Quai d’Osrsay in Paris on 13 Mar 1920.
+The third session of the council was held at the Quai d’Osrsay in Paris on 13 Mar 1920.
 The following members of the League were represented: Belgium, Brazil, The British Empire, France, Greece, Italy, Japan, and Spain.
 In accordance with Art.
 VI of the Covenant, M. Zamoisky, ambassador of Poland in Paris, sat as a member during the discussion concerning Poland, namely the typhus in Poland.

-The fourth session of the Council was held at the Palais du Petit-Luxembourg in Paris on 9–11 April 1920.
+The fourth session of the council was held at the Palais du Petit-Luxembourg in Paris on 9–11 April 1920.
 The following members of the League were represented: Belgium, Brazil, The British Empire, France, Greece, Italy, Japan, and Spain.
 The main issues discussed were: the status of Armenia, the protection of minorities in Turkey, the repatriation of prisoners of war in Siberia, and the question of Danzig.

-The fifth session of the Council was held at the Palaso Chigi in Rome on 15 May 1920.
+The fifth session of the council was held at the Palaso Chigi in Rome on 15 May 1920.
 The President of the session was the Italian representative, Mr Tittoni.
 The main issues discussed were: the Traffic in Women and Children, the question of Eupen and Malmedy, prevention of disease in Central Europe, the International Committee of Jurists, and the Prisoners in Siberia.
 The second public meeting was held at the Capitol on 19 May 1920.